-To Delete a profile, tap on the name of the profile you wish to delete and in the Crew Profile Detail window, tap on Delete Profile (see Fig. 2.2), a prompt will follow asking are you sure.
+To Delete a profile, tap on the name of the profile you wish to delete and in the Crew Profile Detail dialog, tap on Delete Profile (see Fig. 2.4), a prompt will follow asking are you sure.
 Tap the "Yes, Delete" button to delete.
-A green success banner confirms.
+A green success banner confirms the deletion.